 Food Security and Agricultural Sustainability

 Following a recent public presentation at the University of South Dakota, a student asked if I would be willing to provide some additional information to help her in a series of upcoming debates dealing with “food insecurity.”
 After she reviewed a paper I had written on The Economics of Hunger, she asked if I would be willing to answer some follow-up questions.
-She said she found my answers to be informative and beneficial and agreed to share her questions and my answers on my blog – hoping to be of use to others as well.
+She said she found my answers informative and beneficial and agreed to share her questions and my answers on my blog – hoping to be useful to others as well.

 First a request: Describe your transition from being a supporter of the current agricultural model to advocating for sustainability.

 All of my formal education was oriented toward increasing the economic efficiency of farming so we could bring down costs of production and make good food affordable and accessible to everyone – so we could provide food security.
-After I received my PhD in agriculture economics, I focused my own research and educational programs on agricultural productivity and economic efficiency.
-I told farmers they needed to farm for the “economic bottom line” and be prepared to either “get big or get out” because only the most efficient farmers were going to be able compete in providing food security.
+After I received my Ph.D. in agriculture economics, I focused my own research and educational programs on agricultural productivity and economic efficiency.
+I told farmers they needed to farm for the “economic bottom line” and be prepared to either “get big or get out” because only the most efficient farmers were going to be able to compete in providing food security.
 At first, I didn’t consider or appreciate the importance of the negative social impacts of economic competition, which essentially meant “driving” farmers out of business.

 I became painfully aware of this oversight during the farm financial crisis of the 1980s.
 Farm foreclosures and bankruptcies were regular fare on network TV news shows during the ’80s, and farmers all across the country were committing suicide because they were losing their farms.
 Also, I saw it was mostly the so-called “good farmers” who had the greatest difficulties– the farmers who had followed our expert advice and had gotten big rather than getting out of farming.
 I realized there was something fundamentally wrong with simply focusing on the economic bottom line.
 I then began to realize the negative economic and social impacts on rural communities of losing family farms and farm families.
 Rural communities were withering and dying all across farming areas.
-I then begin to see that this industrial model of agriculture was polluting the environment agricultural chemical and destroying the productivity of the soil by farming fence-row-to-fence-row and even tearing out the fence rows and windbreaks.
+I then begin to see that this industrial model of agriculture was polluting the environment with agricultural chemicals and destroying the productivity of the soil by farming fence-row-to-fence-row and even tearing out the fence rows and windbreaks.

 Question: How do we gain public recognition for the issue of food insecurity?

 First, we need to challenge the current massive corporate propaganda campaign of the agricultural establishment which touts the fact that Americans spend a smaller percentage of their incomes on food than any other country in the world – and that we have the safest, most healthful food system in the world.
-The fact that the “average consumer” spends less of their income for food doesn’t mean that people with low incomes – the people who are food insecure – have enough money to meet their basic food needs.
+The fact that the “average consumer” spends less of their income on food doesn’t mean that people with low incomes – the people who are food insecure – have enough money to meet their basic food needs.

 People in the U.S. are hungry because there are poor and making food cheaper does not have enough effect on their spendable income to affect their food security.
-In other words, even if food is a bit cheaper, there are still other necessities – such as rent, fuel for heat, clothes, school supplies – that compete for any dollars they might save at the grocery store.
+In other words, even if food is a bit cheaper, there are still other necessities – such as rent, fuel for heat, clothes, and school supplies – that compete for any dollars they might save at the grocery store.
 More important, leaving food security to the marketplace – to cheap food – means that many people in low-income areas do not have access to cheap food because supermarkets don’t find it profitable to locate in these so-called food deserts.
-Low income people often end up buying highly processed foods at convenience stores because fresh foods aren’t accessible to them – which leads to health problems as well as higher food costs.
+Low-income people often end up buying highly processed foods at convenience stores because fresh foods aren’t accessible to them – which leads to health problems as well as higher food costs.
 In addition, even the cheapest foods in supermarkets are often foods that make people unhealthy rather than healthy and diminish their food security even further.

 In summary, we need to make people aware that industrial agriculture has failed to provide food security – the statistics are readily available to document this fact.
 Then we need to start talking about alternative ways of actually providing food security for all, rather than continuing to promote the fallacy of “compassionate markets” by trying to make food cheaper.